inrae/sturwild/README.md

 - activate the app:
   - `a2ensite sturwild`
   - `systemctl restart apache2`
+- you must install an email relay: the app send multiple emails when a declaration is created or when it status change. *Postfix* is a good solution for that, but you can use *msmtp*, if you prefer.

 You can now load the app into your browser.
 The first login is: